Can We Live on Mars? | Science Me

 If that sounds close—it isn't.
 If we consider that our fastest space probe would take 20,000 years to travel one light-year, then our best planetary candidate has a journey time of almost 10 million years.
 In making the journey, the species to arrive on Kepler-186f would heartbreakingly different from the ancestral species that departed Earth.

+Perhaps future technology will solve this problem.
+The laws of physics say we'll never travel at the speed of light, but what of teleportation?
 Though there are technical challenges to overcome, the theoretical physicist, Michio Kaku, says that human teleportation may be possible within 100 years.
-He imagines a machine like an ultra high resolution MRI scanner that transmits us as data, atom by atom.
+He imagines a machine like an ultra-high resolution MRI scanner that transmits us as data, atom by atom, which raises an interesting dilemma as to the nature of the self.

 Final Thoughts